DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/columns/customizeText.md

 ---

+[note]
-[note] The specified text is not used to filter data.
+- The specified text is not used to filter data.
 If it should be, specify the [calculateCellValue](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#calculateCellValue) function instead.
+- The `this` keyword refers to the column's configuration.

 #####See Also#####
 - **columns[]**.[calculateCellValue](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#calculateCellValue)